 Keep to the left and stick to the leftmost lane unless passing.
 The road is somewhat notorious for speeding drivers and trucks but you’ll be fine if you keep alert.

-At time of writing the Glenbrook Tourist Information Centre is being rebuilt.
-This is on your left when you get up the first major hill.
-It is clearly marked and worth a stop to pick up current brochures, maps, what’s on etc.
+The Glenbrook Tourist Information Centre is on your left when you get up the first major hill.
+It is clearly marked and worth a stop to pick up current brochures, maps, what’s on etc. There are toilets as part of the facility.

 Parking is generally fairly easy around the Mountains, though there are Time Restrictions at many places.
 The very popular Three Sisters precinct has metered parking spaces, the only ones in the Blue Mountains.